cakephp/docs/en/core-libraries/logging.rst

 .. versionadded:: 2.4

-In production environments it is highly recomended that you setup your system to use syslog instead of the files logger.
+In production environments it is highly recommended that you setup your system to use syslog instead of the files logger.
 This will perform much better as any writes will be done in a (almost) non-blocking fashion and your operating  system logger can be configured separately to rotate files, pre-process writes or use